 Recently, I’ve worked on a few contracts that reminded me how important it is to still be reasonable when writing contracts.
 If your contract template is too biased in your favor, or doesn’t give the other side any sense of security in the relationship, you may have a hard time finding people who are willing to sign it.

 I’ve seen this in particular to contract provisions about changing or terminating a contract.
 There are times, like when you’re a long-term service provider, where you need to be able to change the terms of the original agreement to reflect changes in the industry, your services, or your rates and it would be bad business practice to let the customer change the agreement.
 In some circumstances, the contract says that the provider can make any changes at any time and if the customer doesn’t like it, they can take their business elsewhere – very take it or leave it.
 Other times, it’s prudent to specify under what circumstances changes will be made, how much warning the customer will have prior to changes going into effect, and how that notification will be delivered.

 I prefer to think about contracts as relationship management documents.
 When you’re writing or reviewing a contract, think about the expected lifespan of your relationship with the other side and how you want to feel about that relationship at the end of the day.
 And remember that contracts are binding documents so it’s important that your contracts reflect your needs and protect your interests.
 This is one of the times where it’s important to make sure you have an accurate document before you sign it because you may not be able to change it later if you realize after the fact that you’ve made a mistake.

-If you want to chat with me more about this topic, you can connected with me on Twitter, Google+, Facebook, YouTube, LinkedIn, or you can email me.
+If you want to chat more about contracts, you can connect with me on Twitter, Facebook, YouTube, LinkedIn, or you can email me.
 You can also subscribe to the Carter Law Firm monthly newsletter.

 Please visit my homepage for more information about Carter Law Firm.